Cyberlane/Soldering-is-easy/Tutorial.md

 ### Step 2 - The eyes

-You begin by putting the eyes in one at a time, long leg in the top and shorter leg in the bottom.
+You begin by putting the eyes in one at a time; long leg in the top and shorter leg in the bottom.
 The LEDs might get a little stiff before they're all the way in, so just give them a bit of a wiggle and they will click right in place.

 ![003]

-Once both eyes are in the front of the board should look something like this :
+Once both eyes are in, the front of the board should look something like this:

 ![004]

-and the back something like this :
+and the back something like this:

 ![005]